 Washington, D.C.

-Sam Mallon is an independent documentary filmmaker and photographer based in the Baltimore-Washington, D.C. area.
+Sam is an independent documentary filmmaker and photographer based in the Baltimore-Washington, D.C. area.
 She is drawn to stories that explore the natural world and our relationship to it.

 • Owner/Founder